 The heat transfer takes place on a near standard fin and tube arrangement.

-Whilst the heat transfer process is relatively conventional, the mechanical aspects are unique.
+While the heat transfer process is relatively conventional, the mechanical aspects are unique.
 With extended operational hours often running for months without stopping the mechanical integrity is paramount.
 Tolerances are tight to ensure that hydrogen cannot escape.
-Flex is very limited to avoid fatigue and failure.
+Flex is minimal to avoid fatigue and failure.

 What to expect from us?